MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > - (Cluster and Workload) **Conduct capacity planning.** Perform and iterate on a detailed capacity plan exercise that includes SKU, autoscale settings, IP addressing, and failover considerations.
 >
 >   After formalizing your capacity plan, it should be frequently updated by continuously observing the resource utilization of the cluster.
 > - (Cluster) **Define a cluster scaling strategy.** Configure scaling to ensure that resources are adjusted efficiently to meet workload demands without overuse or waste.
+Use AKS features like cluster autoscaling and Horizontal pod autoscaler to dynamically meet your workload needs with reduced operational burden and Optimize your workload to operate and deploy efficiently in a container.
 >
 >   Review the [Scaling and Partitioning](/azure/well-architected/performance-efficiency/scale-partition) guide to understand the various aspects of scaling configuration.
 >
->   Use AKS features like cluster autoscaling and Horizontal pod autoscaler to dynamically meet your workload needs with reduced operational burden.
->
->   Optimize your workload to operate and deploy efficiently in a container.
 > - (Cluster and Workload) **Conduct performance testing.** Perform ongoing load testing activities that exercise both the pod and cluster autoscaler.
 Compare results against the performance targets and and established baselines.
 > - (Cluster and Workload) **Scale workloads and flows independently.** Follow the guidance in [Optimize workload design using flows](/azure/well-architected/design-guides/optimize-workload-using-flows) to identify and prioritize your flows.
 Separate workloads and flows into different node pools allowing independent scalling.